-Table 74 summarizes the potential increase in pounds landed, as well as the potential increase in percent attainment.
-The highest potential increases in attainment, on a percentage basis, are for widow rockfish, Bocaccio rockfish south of 40°10' N. latitude, and sablefish south of 36° latitude, but even these are very small (never more than 3 percent, except for canary in 2012 which was 4.7%).
+Table 3-73 summarizes the potential increase in pounds landed, as well as the potential increase in percent attainment.
+The highest potential increases in attainment are for widow rockfish, Bocaccio rockfish south of 40°10' N. latitude, and sablefish south of 36° latitude, but even these are very small (never more than 3 percent).
 For most species in most years, the potential increase in landings if the vessel use limits were increased by 10 percent is less than 1 percent, given the catch ratios observed from 2011 to 2015.
 This analysis also assumes that other unconstrained vessels are not serving as substitute suppliers of fish to processors (i.e., that other vessels do not "take up the slack" for limit-constrained vessels).

-Table 74.
+Table 3-73.
 Estimated potential increase in landings if the vessel use limits were increased by 10 percent (in pounds and percent attainment).